rust-lang/rfcs/text/0000-min-rust-version.md

 or optional crates).

 `rust` field should respect the following minimal requirements:
-- value should be a version in semver format WITHOUT range operators.
+- Value should be a version in semver format **without** range operators.
 Note that "1.50" is a valid value and implies "1.50.0".
-- version can not be bigger than the current stable toolchain
+- Version can not be bigger than a current stable toolchain (it will be checked by crates.io during crate upload).
-- version can not be smaller than 1.27 (version in which  `package.rust` field became a warning instead of an error)
+- Version can not be smaller than 1.27 (version in which  `package.rust` field became a warning instead of an error).
-- version can not be smaller than release version of a used edition, i.e. combination of `rust = "1.27"` and `edition = "2018"` is an invalid one.
+- Version can not be smaller than release version of a used edition, i.e. combination of `rust = "1.27"` and `edition = "2018"` is an invalid one.

 # Future work and extensions